angelal4844/sep11-freedom-project/entries/entry05.md

   scoreLabel.text = score.value
 })
 ```
-In addition, I tried deleting the `.value` because I didn't give a value for the score.
+In addition, I tried deleting the `.value` because the score changes everytime you collide with the sprite (the value is not constant).
 When I refresh it, it worked!
 ``` JS
 player.collides('egg', (e) => {